-As we have in the past we have really out done ourselves this year with the amazing artists we have joining us. with some returning mixed with a touch of new, this championship will be just as breath taking as it is every year!!!!
-We are so exited to see what master pieces our carvers bring to life this year.
+As we have in the past we have really out done ourselves this year with the amazing artists we have joining us.
+Some returning mixed with a touch of new, this championship will be just as breath taking as it is every year!!!!
+We are so exited to see what masterpieces our carvers bring to life this year.
 So without further ado the list for the 2021 International chainsaw carving championship are listed below.
 Congratulations and good luck!!

 Raimondas Uzdravis from Lithuania

 I’ve been working with a chainsaw for 31 years.
 I worked as a logger for ten years.
 I’ve been a carpenter for fifteen years.
 I made forest furniture, resting areas, cross the wooden bridges and stairs and gazebos.
 Eight years old I started chainsaw carving.
 I like to do burning sculptures at various festivals for the audience.
 I studied forestry and landscape architecture.
 In the international carving festivals I started in 2016.

 Lkhagvadorj (George) Dorjsuren from Mongolia

 Born Lkhagvadorj Dorjsuren, he now goes by his Alaskan given nickname “George” which he earned at the World Ice Sculpture Championship in Fairbanks, Alaska.
 The volunteers nicknamed him “George” because of the difficulty they have pronouncing his Mongolian name.
 Like everything else, he accepts it with a grin and gets right back to work.
 George was the first Mongolian to carve ice as an art form.